the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 });
 ~~~~~~~

 A promise offers methods like `then()` which accept a callback function as argument and which gets executed whenever the data arrives successfully.
 Then the developer can display this data in the browser.
 While the data is not there yet, a loading spinner could be used to indicate the user that the data will arrive eventually.
-Other methods like `catch()` on the Promise enable you to react on errors whenever the server fails to return the data.
+Other methods like `catch()` on the Promise enable you to act on errors whenever the server fails to return the data.
 Then an error message could be displayed to the user:

 {title="index.js",lang="javascript"}
 ~~~~~~~